Willianvdv/spree_prediction_io/README.md

-Spree Prediction Io
+Spree Prediction IO
 ===

-I want to use predictionio's recommendation engines for my Spree shops.
+I want to use PredictionIO's recommendation engines for my Spree shops.
 This gem provides tasks to upload user, product and conversions.
-Step 2 is to retrieve the computed data from PredictionIo and present that to my users.
+Step 2 is to retrieve the computed data from PredictionIO and present that to my users.

 Installation
 ------------

-### PredictionIo
+### PredictionIO

-See the predictionIo site for installation instructions: [http://docs.prediction.io/current/installation/index.html](http://docs.prediction.io/current/installation/index.html)
+See the PredictionIO site for installation instructions: [http://docs.prediction.io/current/installation/index.html](http://docs.prediction.io/current/installation/index.html)

-### Spree Prediction Io
+### Spree Prediction IO

 Add spree_prediction_io to your Gemfile: